NZNOG/website/_conferences/nznog-2023/accommodation.md

 NZNOG 2023 is being held at the Rydges Hotel, Rotorua.

 ## Rydges Hotel
-We have secured a delegate rate for all conference attendees.
+We have secured a delegate rate for the conference attendees.

 We will add the booking link to this page soon.